Locations

 In contrast, if you only had a subscription account (with no consumption contract), you wouldn’t have access to the free tier plans.

-Therefore, many customers maintain a Pay-As-You-Go subaccount, even if their main usage is a subscription, to leverage free services for dev/test scenarios.
+Therefore, many customers maintain a Pay-As-You-Go subaccount, even if their primary usage is a subscription, to leverage free services for development and testing scenarios.

 Usage Monitoring and Cost Controls